tahoma2d/tahoma2d_docs/source/creating_movements.rst

 .. tip:: **To access the stage schematic:**

-    - Go to the Window menu, and choose the Schematic option.
+    - Go to the Panels menu, and choose the Schematic option.

     - If necessary, click the FX/Stage toggle button (|schematic|) in the bottom bar of the Schematic panel until the title bar displays Stage Schematic.